Antibiotic Use FAQ

 If I do not take action to avoid antibiotic resistance, how does that affect those around me?

 If you do not take action to prevent resistance, you affect your friends and loved ones.
 Research has shown that during and shortly after the time a household member takes an antibiotic, others in the same household have more resistant bacteria in their throat or on their skin.
 Although these resistant bacteria may never cause symptoms, they could cause infection or spread to others.
 Preventing resistance can have larger effects as well.
-If everyone takes precautions against resistance and uses antibiotics correctly, antibiotics will remain effective for larger periods of time.
+If everyone takes precautions against resistance and uses antibiotics correctly, antibiotics will remain effective for longer periods of time.

 Will antibiotics be completely ineffective someday?